jboss-developer/jboss-eap-quickstarts/quickstarts/helloworld-mdb/README.md

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7.1.0.
-To do this, run
+First of all you need to enable the "admin" user from $JBOSS_HOME/standalone/configuration/mgmt-users.properties file, and then start JBoss AS 7.1.0. by running this script

     $JBOSS_HOME/bin/standalone.sh